 Scroll down to see the latest news on this campaign.

-The case for a new hospital or substantial rebuild
+The case for a new hospital

 QEH serves 330,000 people across Norfolk, Lincolnshire, and Cambridgeshire.
 The new leadership team has a five year strategy to take the hospital to a good and then, ultimately, an excellent rating.

 QEH was one of a number of "Best Buy" hospital and this year marks the 41st year of a hospital only built to last 30 years.
 As with other “Best Buy” hospitals, including James Paget University hospital and West Suffolk, it urgently needs modernisation due to major structural issues with concrete planks known as Reinforced Autoclaved Aerated Concrete (RAAC) planks in the roof.
 Nearly 80% of QEH’s estate was constructed using RAAC planks.
-Currently there are nearly 200 props around the hospital supporting the roof.
+Currently there are over 200 props around the hospital supporting the roof.
 As well as the roof, the design and layout of the buildings do not meet current clinical pathways or requirements.

 You can show your support by signing the petition for a new hospital here